rod-trent/Copilot-for-Security/Prompts/Promptbooks/readme.md

 # Promptbooks for Copilot for Security

-Each of the "Promptbooks" on this page represents a specific threat.
+Each of the "Promptbooks" in this folder represents a specific threat.
 These are a series of prompts that can be used create your own Promptbooks in Copilot for Security.

 # Promptbook Template Example Code